SimonGoring/neotoma_paper/revision_notes.md

 **The list is current as of the time of writing, but the Neotoma database is in a period of flux at the moment as more constituent databases are being added.
 I have added a link to the contituent group webpages to provide more information and indicated in the text that Neotoma is a Pliocene-modern database.**

-"The database framework was generalized from the pollen databases (which had identical structures) and the FAUNMAP database to accomodate both macro-and microfossil data as well as other kinds of data such as geochemical, isotopic, and loss-on-ignition. --  A citation for the database framework will be good to have.
+"The database framework was generalized from the pollen databases (which had identical structures) and the FAUNMAP database to accommodate both macro-and microfossil data as well as other kinds of data such as geochemical, isotopic, and loss-on-ignition. --  A citation for the database framework will be good to have.
 **We've added a reference for that from the original Neotoma manual.**

 The URL  http://api.neotomadb.org/v1/apps/geochronologies?datasetid=8 Returned {"success":1,"data":[]} for me, can't be right.
 Please check.